Victoria Park, Tower Hamlets: Awards

 In 2013 the park came second in a national vote to find the public's favourite Green Flag Awarded park, beaten only by Margam Country Park in south Wales from a field of 1,448 qualifying open spaces.

-In 2014 Victoria Park reinstated itself as the most popular park in the UK, with over 13,000 votes in the Green Flag Peoples Choice Awards.
+In 2014, Victoria Park reinstated itself as the most popular park in the UK, with over 13,000 votes in the Green Flag Peoples Choice Awards.
 The park also was once again rewarded both Green Flag and Green Heritage status.

-In August 2015 it was revealed that the park had retained its Green Flag People's Choice Award, winning the most votes for a park in the whole of the UK.
+In August 2015 it was revealed that the park had retained its Green Flag People's Choice Award, winning the most votes for a park in the UK.